Running Searches in Config

 The record property sets the search type to run or the record type to search for.
 In the sample above, we’re searching for Case records.
 You can find the ID of the record or search type using the NetSuite record browser.
 For more information see, Working with the SuiteScript Records Browser.

-The filters property sets the criteria for the search.
+The filters property sets the search criteria.

 The map property sets what results will be returned.
 In this example, you’ll get back an object with two properties: id and label.